dacamp/imap_notifier/README.md

     server: 'imap.server.com'
     password: "1H@t3BuG$!"
     max: 10
+    ignore_exit_code: true  #defaults to false.
+When true, returns 0 instead of 1 on existing pidfile exit

 For Keychain Access support, specify the keychain item name and account in .imap_notifier.
 The item must be designated an 'Internet password' in Keychain Access.